SfC Home > Physical Science > Physics >

 Summary

-There are equations for objects projected downward that allow you to calculate the velocity and distance traveled, as well as the time taken to achieve a given velocity or distance.
+There are equations for objects projected downward that allow you to calculate the velocity and displacement traveled, as well as the time taken to achieve a given velocity or displacement.

 Help other people learn